 Next time you disagree with one of your researchers, it’s worth taking the time to step back and try to see things from their point of view.
+Are you feeling defensive or out-of-sorts?
 Is there an efficiency or convenience perspective that may cause them to weigh the value of safe practices differently?
 Are they afraid of feeling judged by their peers or direct supervisor for following proper procedures?

 5. Stay curious, not judgmental

 Research suggests that we can read others’ facial expressions in as little as 23 milliseconds.
 Our faces reveal our thoughts and feelings — both positive and negative — long before we open our mouths (and while we’re doing it!).

 When people sense they're being judged, they're less likely to say what’s on their mind.
 Instead of voicing their safety concerns, for example, researchers who fear judgment might say what you want to hear but revert to cutting corners as soon as your back is turned.